agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

-All of the other screens involved reasonable questions that would come up in a data scientist's daily work, like manipulating a dataset, calculating some simple features, or implementing really simple algorithms or metrics.
+All of the other screens involved reasonable questions that would come up in a data scientist's daily work, like manipulating a dataset, calculating some features, or implementing really simple algorithms or metrics.
 With these more applied questions, I passed all of my technical screens!

 ### Virtual On-Sites